-Give give your cells a grey fill
+Give your cells a gray fill

 The next thing I'll do to clean this up a bit is format my "Average Price / Serving" to be a dollar value.
 Highlight the row, and then click the dollar sign icon to display the selected cells as a dollar amount rather than a regular number.

 Google Sheets, like most spreadsheet apps, has a bunch of built-in formulas for accomplishing a number of statistical and data manipulation tasks.
 You can also combine formulas to create more powerful calculations and string tasks together.
-And if you're already accustomed to crunching numbers in Excel, the exact same formulas work in Google Sheets most of the time.
+If you're already accustomed to crunching numbers in Excel, the exact same formulas work in Google Sheets most of the time.

-For this tutorial, we'll focus on the five most common formulas, which are shown in the formula drop down menu from the top navigation.
+For this tutorial, we'll focus on the five most common formulas, which are shown in the formula dropdown menu from the top navigation.

-You can click a formula to add it to a cell, or you can start typing any formula with an equal (=) sign in a cell followed by the formula's name.
-Sheets will auto-fill or suggest formulas based on what you type, so you don't need to remember every formula.
+You can click a formula to add it to a cell, or you can start typing any formula with an equal (=) sign in a cell, followed by the formula's name.
+Sheets will autofill or suggest formulas based on what you type, so you don't need to remember every formula.

 The most basic formulas in Sheets include:

-SUM: adds up a range cells (e.g. 1+2+3+4+5 = sum of 15)
+SUM: adds up a range of cells (e.g., 1+2+3+4+5 = sum of 15)

-AVERAGE: finds the average of a range of cells (e.g. 1, 2, 3, 4, 5 = average of 3)
+AVERAGE: finds the average of a range of cells (e.g., 1, 2, 3, 4, 5 = average of 3)

-COUNT: counts the values in a range of cells (ex: 1, blank, 3, 4, 5 = 4 total cells with values)
+COUNT: counts the values in a range of cells (e.g., 1, blank, 3, 4, 5 = 4 total cells with values)

-MAX: finds the highest value in a range of cells (ex: 1, 2, 3, 4, 5 = 5 is the highest)
+MAX: finds the highest value in a range of cells (e.g., 1, 2, 3, 4, 5 = 5 is the highest)

-MIN: finds the lowest value in a range of cells (ex: 1,2,3,4,5 = 1 is the lowest)
+MIN: finds the lowest value in a range of cells (e.g., 1,2,3,4,5 = 1 is the lowest)

 We'll explore these formulas by improving our breakfast spreadsheet.

-Let's start with adding up the total number of ingredients required for each recipe.
+Let's start by adding up the total number of ingredients required for each recipe.
 I'll use the SUM formula to add each value in the recipes and get a total amount.

 There are three ways to use the basic formulas accessible via the top navigation:

-Select a range then click the formula (this will put the result either below or to the side of the range).
+Select a range, then click the formula (this will put the result either below or to the side of the range).

-Select the result cell (i.e. the cell where you want the result to appear), then click on the formula you want to use from the toolbar.
+Select the result cell (i.e., the cell where you want the result to appear), then click on the formula you want to use from the toolbar.
 Finally, select the range of cells to perform your operation on.

 Type the formula into the result cell (don't forget the = sign), then either manually type a range or select the range.

 I'll demonstrate all three methods in a video tutorial here.
 First, I'll sum my ingredients by selecting a range and clicking SUM from the formula menu.
-Second, I'll select a result cell and highlight the range of cells to be summed together.
-Finally, I will demonstrate typing a formula and range manually.
+Second, I'll select a result cell and highlight the range of cells that will sum together.
+Finally, I'll demonstrate typing a formula and range manually.
 When you're done selecting the cells that you want to add together, press Enter / return.